WLJC-TV

 WLJC-TV (channel 65) is a television station licensed to Beattyville, Kentucky, United States, serving the Lexington area as an affiliate of the digital multicast network Cozi TV.
 The station is owned by local minister Margaret Drake and her ministry, The Hour of Harvest, Inc. WLJC-TV's studios are located on Radio Station Loop north of Beattyville, and its transmitter is located on Tip Top Road.

 History

 The station first signed on the air on October 16, 1982, and claims to be the oldest Christian television station in Kentucky.
 The Hour of Harvest, Inc. also owns two Christian radio stations, Air 1 outlet WLJC-FM and K-LOVE outlet WEBF.

 From 2017 through 2022, WLJC carried a half-hour local newscast produced by Lexington ABC affiliate WTVQ at 9 p.m. titled ABC 36 News at Nine on WLJC.

 In November 2018, WLJC's main channel began airing Cozi TV programming (which moved from 65.6; that subchannel now airs Start TV).

 The station also simulcast the 6:30 p.m. newscast from Fox affiliate WDKY-TV from 2022 through late 2023.

+On July 22, 2026, Hour of Harvest filed to have the station's licensed assigned to Gray Media following a $2.3 million sale; this would make it a sister station to WKYT-TV (channel 27).
+Hour of Harvest would retain the WLJC call sign and its two radio stations.
+In documents relating to the sale, Gray indicated that they were "presently in negotiations for an affiliation with a programmer that targets certain underserved audiences that are currently not being served by any of the television stations in the Lexington [market]" and that WKYT "does not have sufficient bandwidth available" to add new HD subchannels to its existing multiplex.
+Because Gray also owns WYMT-TV in the market (as that station's Perry County base is located within the Lexington television market), the filing also included a request for an ownership exemption to designate WYMT a satellite station so that Gray could continue operating the three stations.